BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 Once the user is on the page they can initiate a request from, the next thing to do is add an amount to be requested.
 Users should be able easily toggle between entering amounts in sats, bitcoin, or the users local currency.
 If the user has an amount entered and they switch units the input should be cleared to prevent users requesting an incorrect amount.
 More on entering amounts on our [Units & Symbols page]({{ "/guide/designing-products/units-and-symbols/" | relative_url }}).

-It should also be possible for users to enter a zero-amount as there may be scenarios where the sender is deciding the amount to send.
-Zero-amount requests also limit both parties exposure to price volatility as the bitcoin price in fiat terms could change between requesting and payment being sent.
+Users can also skip entering an amount, as there are scenarios where the sender is deciding the amount to send.
+Zero-amount requests also limit both parties exposure to price volatility as the bitcoin price in fiat terms could change between requesting and the payment being sent.

 <div class="image-slide-gallery">